TRAUMATIC BRAIN INJURY IN THE AGING POPULATION

 DEALING WITH BRAIN ATROPHY

-Atrophy of the brain in the normal population occurs at a slow rate which advances with age.
+Atrophy of the brain in the normal population occurs at a slow rate which increases with age.
 A young person with a TBI can and will suffer atrophy due to the widespread death of brain cells due to trauma.
 Erin Bigler has done work to suggest that the estimated average brain volume loss with severe TBI is 50cm3.
-When explaining this to the jury emphasize that billions of synapsis reside in one cubic mm (2001b; Mackenzie et al 2002).
+When explaining this to the jury emphasize that billions of synapsis reside in one cubic mm of grey matter (2001b; Mackenzie et al 2002).

 In an elderly TBI patient CT and MRI scans will show some atrophy of the brain regardless of the level of the injury.
 The trick is to determine which brain atrophy is due to the trauma and which is due to the effects of aging.
 CT scans taken at the time of the emergency room will not show atrophy related to the TBI.
 Atrophy will only show up months later, thus sequential CTs or MRIs can be compared with the initial CT at the ER to determine if trauma related atrophy has occurred.
 The natural aging atrophy rate will be much smaller than atrophy seen in the six month period following moderate or severe TBI, and thus they can be distinguished by your medical expert.
 An abnormal/TBI atrophy can be shown utilizing volumetric CT comparison.